jaid-monwr/BUET-CSE408-Agro/README.md

 4. Activate any Seller account
 5. Deactivate any Seller account
 6. Approve transactions requests
+7. Approve any order and Update order Status

 It is the responsibility of the Admin to arrange these things properly.